-Self-care is an art, one that we often are not good at in this culture
+Self-care is an art, one that our culture is not good at

-Women are particularly bad at this as they are typically busy nurturing others.
-Understand that it is not selfish to put your needs above the needs of those around you.
-You have to do this to survive.
-The physical injuries are often the easiest to recover from.
-The emotional and mental injuries are the hardest and often the ones that your support group may struggle to identify or understand.
-It is hard for someone to know how to help a victim so we have addressed that in a different section.
-Please don’t hesitate to suggest those close to you read this site especially the Victim Care, Care for Others section and blog posts.
+If you have been the victim of a crime the physical aspect of the injuries are often the easiest to recover from.
+The emotional and mental injuries are the hardest and often the ones your support group may struggle to identify or understand.
+Few people know how to help a victim, so I have addressed that in a different section.
+Please don’t hesitate to suggest those close to you read this site, especially the Care for Others section and blog posts in Victim Care.

-Contact your local police department and ask them if they can patrol your area more frequently.
-Let them know your situation, provide a photo of the predator, and let them know what hours of the day or night that you feel most vulnerable.
-For many people it will be the time of day the incident occurred.
+Contact your local police department and ask if they can patrol your area more frequently.
+Let them know your situation, provide a photo of the predator, and let them know what hours of the day or night you feel most vulnerable.
+For many people, it will be the time of day the incident occurred.

-I love being social however I did not feel safe away from my house.
-I did it but I always felt safer at home.
-So I started a book club, a Bible study and volunteered to have small groups from church meet in my house.
+For example, I love being social.
+However, I did not feel safe away from my house.
+So I started a book club and a Bible study and volunteered to have small groups from church meet at my house.
 It kept me active after work and kept people around me in my home.
-I had lots of parties on the weekends and invited people to bring movies and pot luck to camp out or binge watch a show.
-Do be careful to research the shows as you will be shocked at what may trigger you.
+I had lots of parties on the weekends and invited people to bring movies and pot luck and camp out or binge watch a show.
+Do be careful to research the shows as you will be shocked at what may disturb you.
 Even seemingly safe movies can have scenes with violence or some traumatic event that may trigger you.
-Let your friends know that you may have to request that a movie or show be stopped because it is too hard to watch.
+Let your friends know that you might have to request that a movie or show be stopped because it is too hard to watch.
 This will vary with each person and each incident.

 Consider what you would do for a friend who has suffered the death of a love one.
 The same type of care would be appropriate here.
 Be with them.
 Listen.
 Sit with them.
 Listen.
-Walk with them, get them moving and, if they are ready, out of the house.
+Walk with them, get them moving and if they are ready, get them out of the house.
 Listen.
-Get Sunshine on their face.
+Get sunshine on their faces.
 Listen.
-Do you get it?
-Listening and sharing words of comfort and understanding.
+Are you sensing a pattern?
+Listening and sharing words of comfort and understanding are essential to healing.

 Creating a Safety Plan

-In May we will be working with self-protection experts to provide you with helpful tips in creating safety plans at home, work and in the car.
-It will not take a long time to create safety plans and they could save you significant harm if they are ever needed.
-Remember safety plans are useful for a variety of events unrelated to crime such as: natural disasters, car wrecks, accidents inside the home.
+You can find many self-protection experts to provide you with helpful tips in creating safety plans at home, at work, and in the car.
+It will not take long to create safety plans, and they could save you significant harm if needed.
+Remember, safety plans are useful for a variety of events unrelated to crime such as: natural disasters, car wrecks, or accidents inside the home.
 Please return to this page as we continue to develop this area and list resources for your convenience.